fkarg/fkarg.github.io/drafts/longtermplans.md

 - Execution: Actually working on the collected Tasks, in a way to make progress on them.

+### Timeframe
 One pretty important factor is the timeframe you plan for.
 It can be anything you are comfortable with, but I would recommend a one-week-cycle as a basis, maybe with a complementary one-month-cycle and a four-month-cycle for getting a better overview on the big-picture problems you are tackling.
 But the weekly cycle is essential to enable continuos execution of your goals.

+### Review
 A very important part is the review section.
-The goal is to get a bigger-picture perspective about the goals you are working on, primarily how
+The goal is to get a bigger-picture perspective about the goals you are working on, primarily how you approach the problems you encounter and how well it is working.
+If they're not working well, you adjust them during 'Retrospective', to do better next cycle.
+Plotting the achievements in one way or another is always helpful, and more so if you have decent metrics.

-what you are doing

-, where you get an overview of the bigger picture, what is going on with your goals, how it is going, and problems you are stuck at.

-Here you can see if you are actually making progress, or if you need to slightly adjust your approach to get closer to your goal.
+### Retrospective
+This is the place to make changes to your execution system and how you use it, if you need to make changes.
+Just thinking a few minutes about how it can be improved tend to yield results, and small changes can sometimes help you substantially - especially in the long term.

+### Planning
+This is more or less a 'mini'-planning section, with the core focus being to ensure you have at least one if not multiple next actions for each goal and project.

+### Execution
+When actually working on Tasks, it can be helpful to try one of the following productivity helpers:
+- Pomodoros
+- Work Cycles
+- Co-Working Spaces
+A [Pomodoro][pomodoro] is a 30-min interval with 25min work-time and a break of 5min.
+Work Cycles are similar, with 30min worktime interspersed with 10min breaks, in which you do a bit of work-related planning and reviewing as well.
+Co-Working spaces such as libraries are great, because it will be harder to let yourself slack off, and easier to stay productive, with or without pomodoro.
+A virtual co-working space such as the [LessWrong study hall][lw-study-hall] can have the same effects.

+### Conclusion
+The idea is that everytime you want to do something, you can simply take a look at the next tasks in your execution system and start doing them.

 ## Improving your Execution System
+If you have an execution system in place, it is useful to use it for as many tasks as you can, even those not primarily related to your big goals.
+Examples include calling your dentist for an appointment or writing a mail to a colleague.

+This improves not only retention (continuing to use it for a longer time), but also effectiveness in achieving your goals.
+Since, every time you look in your execution system to do something else, you inadvertantly see what the next actions for your goals are as well.
+And maybe you can combine them in an easy way!

 There are multiple execution systems out there, each working for some people and not for others.
-A pretty common one is GTD, short for 'Getting Things Done'.
+A pretty common one is [GTD][gtd-book], short for 'Getting Things Done' ([my review][gtd-review]).
 Most people use a slightly adapted version, and not the vanilla system.
 The same goes for all the other systems as well, they are not static.
-If making a change to it helps you be more effective, then go for it.
+If making a change you learned somewhere to improve your effectiveness and productivity, then go for it.
+It will be hard to fully use it from the get-go, adapting it step-by-step will probably be better.

-Execution systems describe a 'meta'-pattern of activities, and have different angles of attack to help you be productive.
-Generally, I would describe everything that helps you _be productive_ as an execution system.
-However, note the system part: I'm mainly talking about habits that are either happening only in certain circumstances, or are recurring.
-For example, a weekly review/planning session is a 'execution system' just as much as doing pomodoros (intervals of 25min work, 5min break) is.
-They are not opposed in any way, they are aiming for different parts and are especially effective when combined with multiple others.

-## Adapting Execution Systems
-- one thing at a time, step by step.
-Don't try everything at once, it will fail.

-## Adapted Getting Things Done
-GTD is one of the most widely adopted productivity systems.

-## Have someone hold you accountable
-It's one thing to promise something yourself, but

-## Immediate Actions
-It's extremely important to have an _immediate next action_ at all points.

-Your goals should be challenging and specific already. => Immediate + Approach-Oriented
+# Conclusion
+In short, we first collected everything you wanted to do, everything that is exciting for you.
+We then found reasons for doing and priorities for them, based on what we actually wanted to do.

+Planning helped us to get a clearer picture on what we actually want and how to get there.
+We also got a sense for what we might want to avoid, while trying to achieve our goals.
+Measuring is important to see progress, and always having a next action is increadibly helpful in actually making progress.

+Execution is all about regularly reviewing the current progress, and clearly tracking and enabling the next steps.

+That's it for now.
+It's a whole lot, so take your time digesting it.
+Write me a comment or mail if you have feedback of any sort, or encountered an awesome way to improve the goal setting experience.